bcit-ltc/infrastructure-documentation/docs/0_for-developers/getting-started.md

 !!! warning "Requirements"

-    These pages assume some working knowledge of the following:
+    This page assumes some working knowledge of the following:

     * Git
     * Docker